-Steve is Advisor and Private Secretary to Professor Darzi, supporting the strategic alignment of the Institute of Global Health Innovation across a broad range of academic, parliamentary, humanitarian and commercial arenas.
+Steve is Senior Strategy Advisor to Professor Darzi, supporting the strategic alignment of the Institute of Global Health Innovation across a broad range of academic, parliamentary, humanitarian and commercial arenas.

 Prior to this, Steve was Research Manager for Professor Darzi, supporting the development and oversight of a large and diverse research portfolio, and has also held a number of other positions at Imperial, including within the Faculty Research Strategy teams for both Medicine and Engineering; and as Science and Business Manager for the Ovarian Cancer Action Research Centre.